 As with any pair of headphones, the sound quality needs to be good, even if your focus is blocking out the world around you.
 How you define good sound quality depends on your personal taste.
 Do you like a warm, well-rounded sound, or do you prefer ultra high-fidelity that allows you to hear every single detail of your music?
 Are you a dedicated bass head or a classical music junkie?

 Think about what works best for you so you know what to look for.
 With so many different noise-cancelling headphones out there, the choice can feel overwhelming if you don't know what's most important to you.

 What to look for

 What is noise cancellation?

 Noise-cancelling headphones use analogue and electronic methods to block out the environmental sound around you, allowing you to listen to your music in peace without distraction.
 Most noise-cancelling headphones make use of the following two approaches:

-This is when the headphones physically block outside sound from reaching your ears, and this can be achieved in a number of ways.
+Passive noise cancellation: this is when the headphones physically block outside sound from reaching your ears, and this can be achieved in a number of ways.
 Noise-cancelling over-ear headphones typically have heavily padded earcups to achieve this, while in-ear headphones need to fit snugly in your ear to create a tight seal, stopping environmental sounds from entering.

-This method uses inbuilt microphones to analyze environmental noise and create 'anti-noise' frequencies that are mixed in with your music playback.
+Active noise cancellation: this method uses inbuilt microphones to analyze environmental noise and create 'anti-noise' frequencies that are mixed in with your music playback.
 This effectively cancels out the sound of your surroundings using analogue or digital filters.